Alcon : Novartis raises 2019 guidance, helped by Sandoz generics unit | MarketScreener

-Second-quarter core operating income rose 20% in constant currencies to $3.6 billion, while sales were up 8% to $11.8 billion, compared to the $11.54 billion forecast by 10 analysts in a Refinitiv poll.
+Second-quarter core operating income rose 20% in constant currencies to $3.6 billion (£2.8 billion), while sales were up 8% to $11.8 billion, compared to the $11.54 billion forecast by 10 analysts in a Refinitiv poll.

 The Basel-based company now expects 2019 core operating income to grow at low-double-digit to mid-teens percentages, faster than the previous high-single-digit percentage rate target.
 Sales expectations were also raised, with growth now seen in the mid to high-single digit range.